shamshadM/shamshadm.github.io/_posts/2026-05-03-honeycomb-design-analysis.md

 title: "Honeycomb Design Analysis in R"
 date: 2026-05-04
 permalink: /posts/2026/05/honeycomb-design-analysis/
-excerpt_separator: <!--more-->
-number_sections: true
 categories: [r, geometry, structural-analysis, data-visualization]
 tags: [r, ggplot2, hexagon, tessellation, honeycomb, geometry, structural-mechanics]
 description: "A comprehensive guide to honeycomb hexagonal lattice design analysis in R — covering geometry, structural efficiency, tessellation plotting, and Gibson–Ashby mechanics."
+header:
+  overlay_image: /honeycomb-banner.webp
+  overlay_filter: 0.7
+excerpt: ""
+excerpt_separator: <!--more-->
+number_sections: true
 math: true
 toc: true
-image: /assets/images/honeycomb-banner.png
 ---

 The Honeycomb (HC) design, developed by **Fasoulas (1988)** and later extended by **Kyriakou and Fasoulas**, is a field layout method used in plant breeding to improve the efficiency of mass selection under field variability.
 In this design, plants are arranged in a **triangular (hexagonal) grid**, so that each plant is surrounded by exactly six nearest neighbours at equal distances.
 This uniform spatial arrangement ensures that every plant experiences a similar level of competition, reducing environmental bias caused by uneven spacing or directional field effects.